דלג לתוכן הראשי

 The call is not to move to a wooden house in the forest.
 The call is to stop ignoring exposure and start managing it like we manage diet.

 1. Check the air quality where you live.
-Sites like IQAir, AirNow, and Aqicn show real-time PM2.5.
-If your annual average is above 15 micrograms per cubic meter, you have reason to act.
+Sites like IQAir, AirNow, and Aqicn display real-time PM2.5.
+If the annual average in your area is above 15 micrograms per cubic meter, you have a reason to act.

 2. Invest in a real HEPA filter.
 A quality HEPA filter in the bedroom and living space reduces indoor PM2.5 concentration by 50-80%.
 Initial cost 600-1500 NIS per device, filter replacement once a year.
 This is the cheapest investment in your brain.

-3. Avoid physical activity on busy roads during rush hour.
+3. Avoid physical activity on a busy road during rush hour.
 Running next to a road increases PM2.5 intake by 5-10 times due to high breathing rate.
-Go to a park, grove, or ventilated gym.
+Switch to a park, grove, or ventilated gym.

-4. If you live in a noisy city, invest in bedroom soundproofing.
+4. If you live in a noisy city, invest in acoustic insulation for the bedroom.
 Quality windows, thick curtains, earplugs when needed.
 Nighttime noise is the most damaging, even if you do not consciously wake up from it.

-5. Test children for lead.
-If your home was built before 1980, or you have old water pipes, test children's blood lead levels.
+5. Check for lead in children.
+If your home was built before 1980, or you have old water pipes, check the lead level in children's blood.
 Childhood exposure affects decades later.

 6. Filtered water, not plastic bottles.
-Water from plastic bottles left in the sun contains more microplastics.
-A home activated carbon filter is a cheap solution for most problems, and Reverse Osmosis is worth it if you live in an area with lower quality water.
+Water from plastic bottles that have been in the sun contains more microplastics.
+A home activated carbon filter is a cheap solution for most problems, and sometimes it is worth considering Reverse Osmosis if you live in an area with lower quality water.

 7. Green vegetation and nearby trees.
-Green spaces in cities reduce local PM2.5, noise, and temperature.
+Green spaces in the city reduce local PM2.5, noise, and temperature.
 If you are choosing an apartment, an area with 200 meters of green space nearby is worth 5-10% higher rent.

 8. Contact your public representatives.
 Pedestrian zones, bans on old diesel, noise laws, water pipe quality: these are policy decisions.
 Voting and civic engagement are public health tools.

-In the seven decades since modern aging medicine began, the recommendation system has focused on four pillars: nutrition, movement, sleep, and mental rest.
-The 2026 research adds a fifth pillar, environment.
-And not just as a supplement, but as an independent pillar, with an impact that rivals the others.
+The classic recommendations for healthy aging focused on four pillars: nutrition, movement, sleep, and mental rest.
+Current evidence adds a fifth pillar: environment.
+And not just as a supplement, but as an independent pillar, with an impact that rivals the other pillars.

 You can eat broccoli, exercise five times a week, sleep 8 hours, and meditate every morning, but if you live next to an airport runway or spend two hours a day in traffic, some of those achievements will be erased.
 The environment is not a backdrop.
 It is a diet.
 Every breath, every sleep, every walk is a dose of life or a dose of poison.

-The bottom line: What is around you, penetrates you.
+The bottom line: What is around you, enters you.
 What you choose to change around you, will also change you.

 References: